Fair Division via Resource Augmentation: Exact Maximin Shares

 Algorithm~$\matchnfill$ operates as follows.
 It inspects the MMS Partition $P$ of an arbitrary agent, tries to satisfy as many agents as possible (without harming other agents) using $P$ without any copies.
 Then it uses a modified bag-filling algorithm, $\bagfillcopy$, that uses copies in order to satisfy the remaining agents.
 Recall that we scale valuations so that $\mu_i^n(M)=1$ for every agent $i$, which also implies $v_i(M)\ge n$.

-We first show that $\bagfillcopy$ satisfies all agents, assuming each agent values the remaining items high enough (proof in \Cref{sec:fulladditive_proofs}).
+We first show that $\bagfillcopy$ satisfies all agents, assuming each agent values the remaining items high enough (proof in \Cref{apx:goods_proofs}).
 An example of a run of $\bagfillcopy$ appears in \Cref{sec:examples}.

-\begin{lemma} Assuming that for every $i\in N$, $v_i(M)\ge |N|$ and that for every item $j$, $v_{ij}<1$, $\bagfillcopy$ outputs an allocation such that $v_i(A_i)\ge 1$ for every $i\in N$, and creates at most $|N|-1$ distinct copies. \end{lemma} \begin{proof}[Proof sketch.]
-A simple induction shows that every time we allocate a bundle, the value of every remaining agent $i$ for all remaining items is at least the number of remaining agents times $i$'s MMS value.
+\begin{restatable}{lemma}{lemBagFillCopy} Assuming that for every $i\in N$, $v_i(M)\ge |N|$ and that for every item $j$, $v_{ij}<1$, $\bagfillcopy$ outputs an allocation such that $v_i(A_i)\ge 1$ for every $i\in N$, and creates at most $|N|-1$ distinct copies. \end{restatable} \begin{proof}[Proof sketch.]
+A simple induction shows that every time we allocate a bundle, the value of every remaining agent $i$ for all remaining items is at least the number of remaining agents.
 Indeed, $i$'s value for all items except the last item inserted to the bag is at most $1$, otherwise, $i$ could have been allocated in a previous iteration.
 Since we duplicate the last inserted item, we get that the number of agents decreased by 1, while the total value of $i$ for all remaining items decreased by at most 1.
-Thus, we make sure that at any point, we have enough value to satisfy all remaining agents. \end{proof}
+Thus, we make sure that at any point, we have enough value to satisfy all remaining agents. \end{proof} We now show that $n-2$ distinct copies suffice.